openearth/flamingo/docs/index.rst

 -----------

 The toolbox uses a file system structure for the analysis of datasets.
-The :mod:`flamingo.filesys` module takes care of any reading and writing of files in this file structure.
+The :mod:`filesys` module takes care of any reading and writing of files in this file structure.
 Each dataset is stored in a single directory and can consist out of the following file types:

 Image files
   Any image file recognized by the system